uit-no/hpc-doc/account/account.rst

 ---------

 “Local users” (i.e. users from UiT and users affiliated with UiT in some way) can apply for an account and a quota from UiT’s share of Stallo.
-If you wan to apply for such a quota follow the instructions here:
+If you want to apply for such a quota follow the instructions here:

 .. toctree::
    :maxdepth: 1